zft9xgy/mac-temp2fan-controller/README.md

-# iMac temp2fan controler
+# iMac temp2fan controller

-temp2fan is a daemon that reads the maximum temperature of the applesmc module and adjusts the fan speed according to a driver.
+temp2fan is a daemon that reads the maximum temperature of the applesmc module and adjusts the fan speed according to a controller.

 Originally created for an imac because it supports multiple fans, but it is possible to use it on any mac with the applesmc kernel module.